Fleas Pest Control

-- Adult fleas: Since fleas are relatively easy to see in their adult stage, most of the attention is directed at adult fleas.
-Adult fleas are usually easy to locate, especially if the homeowner and their pets return to the house after a long vacation or other absence during which the resident flea adults were not able to take a blood meal.
-Upon returning, the homeowners are often greeted by fleas jumping around and trying to land on them and their pets.
+- Adult Fleas:Usually easy to locate, especially if the homeowner and their pets return to the house after an absence.
+Upon returning, the homeowners find fleas jumping around and trying to land upon them or their pets.

 Do fleas carry disease?